HSBNE-Archive/Policy/Rules/Rules.md

         electronic) notice of resignation to the secretary.
     2. The resignation takes effect at—

-        a.  the time the notice is received by the secretary; or
+        1.  the time the notice is received by the secretary; or
-        b.  if a later time is stated in the notice—the later time.
+        2.  if a later time is stated in the notice—the later time.

     3. The management committee may terminate a members membership if the member—

-        a.  is convicted of an indictable offense; or
+        1.  is convicted of an indictable offense; or
-        b.  does not comply with any of the provisions of these rules; or
+        2.  does not comply with any of the provisions of these rules; or
-        c.  has membership fees in arrears for at least 3 months; or
+        3.  has membership fees in arrears for at least 3 months; or
-        d.  conducts himself or herself in a way considered to be injurious or prejudicial to the character or interests of the association.
+        4.  conducts himself or herself in a way considered to be injurious or prejudicial to the character or interests of the association.

     4. Before the management committee terminates a members membership, the